ZonghaoLi777/githubTrending/README.md

 ## Html

+* 【2025-02-15】[microsoft / markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.
+* 【2025-02-15】[CodeKageHQ / Ask-out-your-Valentine](https://github.com/CodeKageHQ/Ask-out-your-Valentine) - A playful and interactive web experience for asking someone to be your Valentine, featuring charming GIFs and dynamic responses to 'Yes' and 'No' answers.
+Built with HTML, Tailwind CSS, and a sprinkle of JavaScript for interactivity.
 * 【2025-02-13】[SuperSimpleDev / html-css-course](https://github.com/SuperSimpleDev/html-css-course) - Watch the course: https://youtu.be/G3e-cpL7ofc
 * 【2025-02-09】[n8n-io / n8n-docs](https://github.com/n8n-io/n8n-docs) - Documentation for n8n, a fair-code licensed automation tool with a free community edition and powerful enterprise options.
 Build AI functionality into your workflows.
 * 【2025-02-07】[7h30th3r0n3 / Evil-M5Project](https://github.com/7h30th3r0n3/Evil-M5Project) - Evil-M5Project is an innovative tool developed for ethical testing and exploration of WiFi networks.
 It's compatible with Cardputer, Atoms3, Fire, core2.
 You can scan, monitor, and interact with WiFi networks in a controlled environment.
 This project is designed for educational purposes, aiding in understanding network security and vulnerabilities.